Ian Happ Player Props: Cubs vs. Marlins

-The Chicago Cubs, including Ian Happ (.351 slugging percentage in past 10 games, including zero homers), take on starter Bryan Hoeing and the Miami Marlins at LoanDepot park, Sunday at 12:05 PM ET.
+The Chicago Cubs and Ian Happ, who went 1-for-3 with a home run and two RBI last time out, battle Bryan Hoeing and the Miami Marlins at Wrigley Field, Saturday at 2:20 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Marlins.
+In his previous game, he notched a home run while going 1-for-3 against the Marlins.

 Ian Happ Game Info & Props vs. the Marlins